FuelLabs/fuels-ts/CONTRIBUTING.md

 # Updating Fuel Core version

-Manually edit the `services/fuel-core/Dockerfile`, add the right version, and then:
+Manually edit the `.docker/fuel-core/Dockerfile` file, add the right version, and then:

 ```sh
 pnpm services:clean # causes rebuilding of the Docker image